Mir ist kalt

 If you're new to Germany and your Deutsch is still in the beginner phase, you might want to be careful about how you tell people you're feeling a little chilly.

 If you translate directly from English and say 'Ich bin kalt' you're making a mistake.
 This means something like 'I'm indifferent' (although it's not really used).

 The correct way to say it is 'mir ist kalt', using the dative.
-This is the same for most physical states for example mir ist schwindlig (I'm dizzy), mir ist übel (I'm nauseous).
+This is the same for most physical states: mir ist schwindlig (I'm dizzy), mir ist übel (I'm nauseous), etc.

-If your Germany is slightly better and you want to use a more expressive way of saying how cold it is, why not try using saukalt, scheißkalt, or even arschkalt?
+If your German is slightly better and you want to use a more expressive way of saying how cold it is, why not try using saukalt, scheißkalt, or even arschkalt?

 These are all ways of saying its very cold by adding a rude prefix to the word.
 The first one, literally 'pig cold' is fairly harmless – the other two you night want to avoid in polite company!

 Gesundheit (literally health) is the German version of 'bless you', and is especially important as the weather and days close in.